He longed to understand her and couldn’t help edging a little closer.

 It’s hard to put into words what that devastating tracking shot conveys.
 As Buster watches, the young lovers walk away, and his heart breaks, like an intruder in somebody else’s movie, a conventional romantic comedy.
 I suppose that seeing the camera jerks us out of the film world and forces us to take a moment of silent reverence for the suffering that Buster undergoes for the sake of our belly laughs.
 The sudden appearance of that implacable camera shocks us and strips away the escapism of comedy.

 However, on a deeper level, the absurdity of a camera capturing the depths of his despair, of memorializing a moment he’ll always remember with a tiny throb of anguish, drives home the loneliness of the experience.
 I mean, what if someone videotaped the worst moment of your life?
 Pretty harsh.
 His only companion (besides the monkey) is that helpless three-legged beast, the camera.
 And she can’t understand what he’s going through… or can she?
 Perhaps she can make his isolation shine.
 After all, that sublime tracking shot sure does.
 That complex shot is every bit the equivalent of the ending shot of Chaplin’s City Lights, in my humble opinion—that one shot that tells you everything you need to know about the wistfulness at the heart of this little man we find so funny.

 Fortunately, the camera that can be cruel is also kind, because the miraculously rediscovered footage comes to testify in Buster’s behalf.
 The camera sees his melancholy beauty just as it sees the news, when it’s fed the right subject, recontextualizing life and making it amazing again.
-A literal deus ex machina, a benevolent god from the machine, it’s film itself, or rather the film within the film, that furnishes the happy ending we all crave.
+A deus ex machina, a benevolent god from the machine, film itself—or rather the film within the film—furnishes the happy ending we all crave.

 Oh, and you didn’t think I’d end the post without this, did you?
 One of these men is Buster Keaton.
 Guess which.